koelyl/Toy-Regression/README.md

 # Toy-Regression
-A basic implementation of linear regression
+A basic implementation of linear regression with stochastic gradient descent